-Except as disclosed above, there are no other significant events after the reporting period which could have had a material effect on the financial position of the Company as at 31 December 2020, and its financial performance for the year ended, that have not been adequately provided for or disclosed in these financial statements.
+There were no events after the reporting period which could have had a material effect on the financial position of the Company as at 31 December 2023, and its financial performance for the year ended, that have not been adequately provided for or disclosed in these financial statements.

-40. Non-audit services
+41. Non-audit services

 The External Auditors also provide tax services to the Company.
-In the current year the total amount of non-audit fees paid to our auditors amounted to N1.2 million (2019 - N1.5 million).
+In the current year the total amount of non-audit fees paid to our auditors amounted to N1.5 million (2022 - N1.5 million).
 The non-audit fee is part of the professional fees in Note 9.

-41. Professional firms
+42. Professional firms